Read Aloud Tips for Parents

 Gift shops

-My good friend Maureen sent me a list of her favorites read aloud books!
+My good friend Maureen sent me a list of her favorite books to read aloud!
 She works in the Children’s Room at the Wayland Free Public Library in Massachusetts!

 Animal Colors or Animal Shapes by Christopher Silas Neal